Limited-Trust in Social Network Games: Numerical Studies

 \subsection{Unknown $\delta$}

-In the Section \ref{subsec_network_known_delta} we considered networks in which each player $i$ knew the value of $\delta_{-i}$, and was immediately aware of any changes in it.
+In Section \ref{subsec_network_known_delta} we considered networks in which each player $i$ knew the value of $\delta_{-i}$, and was immediately aware of any changes in it.
 Now we consider behavior when $\delta_{-i}$ is unknown, and agent $i$ estimates it using Algorithm 1.
+Ties are broken lexicographically in this setting.
+However, as games are drawn from a continuous distribution, the probability of a tie in perceived $\delta$ values is 0, so the results of random tie-breaking would be identical.
 We again consider the Karate Club Network and ego-Facebook Network.
-All parameters will be identical to those in the previous subsection for ease of comparison.
-The points in the curve in Figure \ref{fig_zkc_n0_2} are computed as the average of 1000 independent identically distributed games and provides a direct comparison to Figure \ref{fig_zkc_n0_1}.
+For easy comparison, all parameters will be identical to those in the previous subsection.
+The points in the curve in Figure \ref{fig_zkc_n0_2} are computed as the average of 1000 independent identically distributed games and provide a direct comparison to Figure \ref{fig_zkc_n0_1}.
 We see that the estimates in the unknown case approximate those in the known case.
 This suggests that as knowledge of $\delta_{-i}$ improves, players will approach the same behaviors they display when $\delta_{-i}$ is known to agent $i$.

 We consider agents who update their values of $\delta$ in the two ways we discussed in Section \ref{sec_var_delta}: all agents either update their $\delta$ value probabilistically between rounds, or all agents work on an epoch system, updating their $\delta$ values every $t$ rounds after they and their neighbors have learned about each other.